 Term Definition PPS Software Component A software component within PAC Productivity Suite (PPS) that provides specific functionality and can be distributed onto PC-based hardware depending on the requirements of the application.
 PPS software components include Engineering Workstation (EWS), Application Server, and Operator Console.
-PPS Editions Premier or Standard Premier includes additional activation for systems with an I/O count greater than 100.
-I/O Points The number of field I/O that an application uses to sense and actuate process equipment.
-PPS product structuring and pricing is based on the number of I/O points that a customer has in their application.
+Premier or Standard PPS Editions Premier includes additional activation for systems with an I/O count greater than 100.
+The number of field I/O that an application uses to sense and actuate process equipment.
+PPS product structuring and pricing is based on the number of I/O I/O Points points that a customer has in their application.
 This quantity does not necessarily equate to the number of SCADA points.
-EGD Data Signatures EGD signatures can be used to verify that the format of the data from the producer matches that expected by the consumer.
+EGD signatures can be used to verify that the format of the data from the producer matches that expected by the consumer.
 The EGD signature is a numeric value that has two parts: the major number and the minor number.
 The major number reflects the primary format of the data.
 The minor number reflects backward-compatible changes made to the EGD exchange (such as adding data to the end of the exchange).
-An EGD signature has the format major . minor .
-The primary format of the data is first established when the EGD exchange is defined.
+An EGD signature has the format major . minor.
+The primary format of the data is first established when the EGD EGD Data Signatures exchange is defined.
 At that time the signature is assigned the value of 1.0.
 Any change that reorders, removes, renames, or changes the type or offset of a variable in the exchange is a primary format change that causes the signature's major number to be incremented.
 The signature major number must match between the producer and the consumer for the consumer to consume the data.
 Packets that are received when produced and consumed exchange signatures are enabled and incompatible (different major signature values) will result in an error consumed exchange status.
+IGMP The Internet Group Management Protocol (IGMP) is a communication protocol used by hosts and adjacent routers to establish multicast group membership.
+IGMP is an integral part of IP multicast.
+The process of listening to IGMP network traffic.
+This feature allows a network IGMP Snooping switch to listen to the IGMP conversation between hosts and routers.
+By listening to these conversations the switch maintains a map of which links need which IP multicast streams.
+Multicast Group communications on a network where information is addressed to a group of destinations.